matrix-org/matrix.org/content/twim-guide.md

 [the configuration file](https://github.com/matrix-org/twim-config/blob/master/charts/files/config.toml)
 which holds this information.
 Please be aware that it may take some time for changes to get reflected in the room.

+You can tell that the TWIM editors are using your project's configuration by checking the text reactions on your submissions.
+When text reactions are used, the bot will add boilerplate including project title header, description, and link automatically, and you can drop it from your submission so the editors don't have to remove duplicate titles.

 You can also take a look at the same configuration file to see which reaction has which meaning.
 It can help us to choose the correct category for your project.